asdf-vm/asdf/README.md

 **Manage multiple runtimes with a single CLI tool, extendable via plugins**

 asdf-vm is a CLI tool that can manage multiple language runtimes on a per-project basis.
-It is like gvm, nvm, rbenv & pyenv (and more) all in one!
-Just install your languages plugin!
+It is like `gvm`, `nvm`, `rbenv` & `pyenv` (and more) all in one!
+Simply install your language's plugin!

 ## Why use asdf-vm?